Anglo-Saxon settlement of Britain: Competing descriptions of the settlement

 The traditional account based largely on Bede and subsequent medieval writers has influenced much of the scholarly and popular perceptions of the process of anglicisation in Britain.
 It remains the starting point and 'default position', to which other hypotheses are compared in modern reviews of the evidence.
-In the twentieth century, support for the traditional account came in particular from historical linguists, who were able to add to the evidence of written sources the observation that English was little affected by the pre-existing Brittonic and Latin languages of Britain.
+In the twentieth century, support for the traditional account came in particular from historical linguists, who were able to add to the evidence of written sources the observation that Old English was little affected by the pre-existing Brittonic and Latin languages of Britain.
 There is linguistic and historical evidence for a significant movement of Brittonic-speakers to Armorica, after whom it was renamed Brittany.
 In 2014, Peter Schrijver stated "to a large extent, it is linguistics that is responsible for thinking in terms of drastic scenarios" about demographic change in late Roman Britain.

-By around 2010, scholars broadly agreed that the Anglo-Saxon settlement involved a relatively small group of migrants who seized power in eastern England, with local populations largely assimilating to their culture and language rather than being displaced.
+By around 2010, scholars broadly agreed that the Anglo-Saxon settlement involved a relatively limited number of migrants who seized power in eastern England, with local populations largely assimilating to their culture and language rather than being displaced.
 Old English thus spread chiefly through political dominance, leaving only faint Celtic linguistic traces.

-Archaeology indicates that sub-Roman Britain had significant economic and political structures into the 5th or 6th century, despite vulnerability to raids and settlement.
+Archaeological evidence indicates that sub-Roman Britain had significant economic and political structures into the 5th or 6th century, despite vulnerability to raids and settlement.
 According to Gildas, Saxon mercenaries hired by a weakened Roman administration revolted, seizing control in some regions.
 By Bede's era, kingdoms such as Wessex, Mercia, and Northumbria still housed many Britons, but law-codes show they had lower status, spurring assimilation.
 Over generations, Old English became the more prestigious language; Brittonic place-names were replaced through adaptation, new naming, or the general instability of settlements rather than by overwhelming demographic change.